AkiraManabe/codershigh/README.md

 # codershigh
-you need to create facebook app and get token. now describe appid,appseacret,token in fb_api.rb,its dont test.
+you need to create facebook app and get token. now describe appid,appseacret,token in fb_api.rb,it dont test.